 Tourism Grading Council of South Africa

-The TGCSA is not a policing body, but sees itself as a collaborative partner in the hospitality industry's efforts to attain and maintain high standards.
+The TGCSA sees itself as a collaborative partner in the hospitality industry's efforts to attain and maintain high standards.
 It was recently incorporated as a business unit of South African Tourism.